 - Funds received: When you transfer the funds from the source to your own account, you should record a Journal Entry.
 Debit the asset account into which you've deposited the funds and credit the liability account tied to that aid award type.

-- Posted to student accounts: The scheduled disbursements are applied to the students' invoiced, aid-eligible charges.
+- Posted to student accounts: The disbursements are applied to the students' invoiced, aid-eligible charges.
+This step credits your A/R and debits the aid award's liability account.
 The Manually... and Auto-apply... financial aid settings can change this behavior.

 If refunding aid to source, refer to this article.

-If refunding aid to the student, you'll use the Refund Credit Balance workflow.
+If refunding aid to the student, follow the instructions for refunding a credit balance.